Berlandiera texana DC.

 Family - Asteraceae

-Leaves - Alternate, the lowest petiolate.
-Petioles to +/-10cm long, pubescent as the stem.
-Leaves becoming sessile upward.
-Blades cordate, crenate, ovate, pubescent on both surfaces, to +15cm long, +10cm broad, rounded to blunt at the apex, reduced upward.
+Leaves - Alternate, sessile, or the lowest short-petiolate, simple.
+Petioles to 10 mm long, pubescent.
+Blades cordate, scalloped, ovate, pubescent on both surfaces, to 15 cm long, 10 cm broad, bluntly or sharply pointed at the apex, bases often clasping stem, reduced upward.

 Flowering - June - October.